OWASP/www-project-mobile-top-10/2023-risks/M6: Draft-Insufficient-Input-Output-Validation.md

 **Application Specific**

-If the application fails to properly validate and sanitize data received from external sources like user inputs or network data.
-This oversight can lead to various security vulnerabilities, such as SQL injection, Command Injection or cross-site scripting (XSS) attacks.
+Insufficient validation and sanitization of data from external sources, such as user inputs or network data, in a mobile application can introduce severe security vulnerabilities.
+Mobile apps that fail to properly validate and sanitize such data are at risk of being exploited through attacks specific to mobile environments, including SQL injection, Command Injection, and cross-site scripting (XSS) attacks.

-These attacks can lead to unauthorized data access, manipulation, and potentially compromise the entire system.
+These vulnerabilities can have detrimental consequences, including unauthorized access to sensitive data, manipulation of app functionality, and potential compromise of the entire mobile system.

 Inadequate output validation can result in data corruption or presentation vulnerabilities, allowing malicious actors to inject malicious code or manipulate sensitive information displayed to users.